Simtestlab/avinGitTraining/README.md

 Veera

-Changes has been done on 16_Jan Priyanka
+Changes has been done on 17_jan by shreyash